benkuly/trixnity/README.md

 #### Users

 To get all members of a room, call `matrixClient.user.getAll(...)`.
-Because room members are loaded lazily, you should also call `matrixClient.user.loadMembers(...)` before.
+Because room members are loaded lazily, you should also call `matrixClient.user.loadMembers(...)` as soon as you open a room.
 With `matrixClient.user.getById(...)` you can get one user.
-If you do that to e.g. show the sender of a message, you don't need to call `loadMembers(...)`, because this information is already delivered by the matrix server.

 #### TimelineEvents